jakenielson/neighborhood-map-project/README.md

 To see a filtered list of places, enter a query and a distance in miles into the "Query" and "Distance" text fields of the "Filter places: " form.
 Tapping enter or clicking the submit button submits the form.

 Submitting the "Filter places: " form displays a filtered list of places and resizes the map to fit them all.
+To reset the map to the unfiltered results, use the Reset button.

 To view more information about a place, click on a marker or a list item.
 This displays an infowindow above the marker and additional information about the place in the interface.
 To return to the place list, click the "< Back" button.